shuckster/OBIS/README.md

 CORB measures will likely render the above installation instructions useless.

-However, you can still run OBIS locally:
+However, you can still use OBIS with your account if you host it locally:

 ```sh
 git clone https://github.com/shuckster/OBIS.git